weslen02/how-to-connect-db2-with-ssl/README.md

 *Download drivers to JDBC*
 <img src="https://github.com/weslen02/how-to-connect-db2-with-ssl/blob/master/img/1.3.png" class="center">

 - 1.4.
-Extract the files from file tar.gz
+Extract the files of file tar.gz

 - 1.5 Create the folder for the JARs and copy or cut the files as listed in the image below: